XoopsDocs/xoopstube-tutorial/README.md

 ### _XOOPS Documentation Series_
 ![logoXoops.jpg](assets/logoXoops.jpg)

-# Module XXX
+# Module XoopsTube
 #### for XOOPS 2.5.7

 ![logoModule.png](assets/logoModule.png)

 ## User Manual

-© 2014 The XOOPS Project (www.xoops.org)
+© 2015 The XOOPS Project (www.xoops.org)

 ## Module Purpose

-This module is for .....
+This module is allows to create a catalog of Videos that can be on your server, and linked to YouTube.

 ![image001.png](assets/image001.png)
-*Figure 1: Main view of the XXX Module (Admin side)*
+*Figure 1: Main view of the XoopsTube Module (Admin side)*

 # Table of Content